ronka/htstarter/README.md

-# DevHunt - Project Showcase Platform
+# HighTechShip - Project Showcase Platform

 **Migrated from Vite to Next.js 15 with App Router**